 We didn’t deliberately set out to have a kennel.
 Rory kept buying dogs and it just happened.
-Rory did his research, though, and our dogs are from excellent
+He did his research, though, and our dogs are from excellent

 bloodlines with many titles in their pedigrees.
 They all have been raised as part of our family.
-Having ten adult dogs is a little crazy sometimes, but now we can’t imagine it any other way.
+Having eight adult dogs (plus two house dogs) is a little crazy sometimes, but now we can’t imagine it any other way.
 It’s hard to believe we had our first litter more than ten years ago!

 dog—one that loves to hunt and loves to be your best friend.
 So far, we think we are on the right track.

 We are present for the birth of our puppies and start caring for them from the first moment.
-The vets at Golden Valley Veterinary Clinic, rural Park River, North Dakota, provide veterinary care for our pups and adult dogs.
+Dr. Charlotte Klose and her team at Dakota Animal Care in Edinburg, North Dakota, provide veterinary care for our pups and adult dogs.

 When we have a litter of pups, the schedule goes something like this: